Getting Started with Python using R and Reticulate

 January 15, 2023

 Want to use Python’s powerful libraries without leaving R?
 The reticulate package gives you the best of both worlds - R’s elegant data handling and visualization with Python’s machine learning and scientific computing tools.
-This post shows you how to set up and use this powerful bridge between languages.
+This post dives into how to set up a python environment using RStudio and the reticulate package and use this powerful bridge between languages.
+Here’s a quick 4-step process to get started.

 install.packages("reticulate")